brikis98/yevgeniy-brikman-homepage/_posts/2012-01-01-steve-jobs.md

 date: "2012-01-01"
 ---

-I'm not sure I'd give Steve, as a person, 5 stars, but the book and story are fascinating.
+I'm not sure if I'd give Steve Jobs, as a person, 5 stars, but the book and story are fascinating.
 It's as much a lesson in what to do as in what not to do and full of interesting tales of building products, companies, Silicon Valley, philosophy, Apple, Pixar, and more.

 I think Steve gets - and gives himself - a little too much credit.
 I struggle when I hear him compared to Da Vinci or Edison.
 So many of the ideas were small evolutions, better execution of existing concepts, developed by employees, or outright stolen from others.